Musical-Bridges/carnatic-tools/README.md

-# carnatic-tools
+# Musical Bridges - Carnatic Tools
-Computational tools for aiding understanding of Carnatic classical music
+We have moved to a new site: [https://github.com/MTG/musical-bridges-carnatic-tools](https://github.com/MTG/musical-bridges-carnatic-tools)